Jerald/cmpt489finalreport/index.md

                     [IntrNoMem]>;
 ```

 This of course was basically complete gibberish to us.
 All we could gather was that it defined something which looked basically like our intrinsic, and it was somehow connecting that to the GCC Builtin.
-Well after a long and painful investigation, we eventually found how to read the tablegen entries.
+Well after a long and painful investigation we don't have the time to get into, we eventually found out how to read these tablegen entries.

-As it turned out, within `Intrinsic<>` the first part in brackets is what the intrinsic returns and the second part in brackets is the *ordered list* of paramaters.
+As it turns out, within `Intrinsic<>`, the first part in brackets is what the intrinsic returns and the second part in brackets is the *ordered list* of paramaters.
 That last part was the most important.
-Now we knew officially the types, and their correct order, which the intrinsic needed.
+With that we officially knew the types, and even their correct order, as needed by the intrinsic.

 #### The Conclusion

 Using everything we found out, we, in true compsci fashion, created a script to do all this hard work for us.
 Simply provided with an Intel Intrinsic, it will tell us the GCC Builtin, LLVM Intrinsic, source header, `immintrin.h` definition, and even the LLVM usage.
 Although being completely unrelated to any actual improvements in icgrep or Parabix, this was actually one of the most useful breakthroughs in our opinion.
 Because of this, we've included a cleaned up and optimized version of our script in appendix <INSERT APENDIX NUMBER HERE!>.
+We hope it can perhaps offer as much help, and save as much pain, for others as it has for us.

 ### LLVM

+With all the talk about how much trouble we had with LLVM related things, you might think we've already covered our troubles with LLVM.
+I wish that were true, but this is only the beginning.
+We don't call it HeLLVM for nothing.

 # Implementation Details